Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 | Connection update magic link | Updates an existing connection. | When a connection hit an error — like a changed password or expired MFA code.
 You’re saying: “Click this link to re-enter your credentials so we can resume collecting your data.” |

-When your client clicks a magic link, here’s the experience step by step:They confirm the utility provider
+When someone opens a magic link, here’s the experience step by step:They confirm the utility provider

 They sign into their utility account